symbiotic-data/docs/index.rst

 randomly generating data, and communicating that data over-the-wire to another platform.

 Every implementation of Symbiotic-Data should also implement this test suite and protocol, to verify its correct behavior in accordance with the standard.
+Every :ref:`data type <data>` in the standard declares what operations it supports.

 Properties
 ----------